Q: Will I receive a confirmation?

 Q: Is it safe to register online?

 A: All applications are handled by My Online Camp, and transactions are safe and secure.
 It is the easiest and best way to register.
+Discounts can not be used with online registration.

 Q: Do you provide player evaluations for campers?